tulasidamarla/spring-microservices/README.md

 Note: Spring boot is not a code generator.
 Also, it is not a plugin to any specific IDE. you can use it with any IDE.

+If you create a spring starter project using sts or with spring initializer the following things happen.
+1)Project structure is be created(Mostly folder structures like src/main/java,src/main/resources,src/main/test etc) 2)Application class and a Test class is created 3)Maven pom file is created with spring boot dependencies

+Note: spring-boot-starter-parent is the main configuration with spring boot version details.
+For a simple spring boot project, it creates two dependencies.
+1)spring-boot-starter
+2)spring-boot-starter-test

+Note: If you have to start any simple spring project with maven, you have to provide atleast 10 to 20 dependencies.
+With spring boot you just have to provide the above mentioned two dependencies.
+Those two dependencies bring lot of transitive dependencies. you can overwrite any of the depencies you want.
+For ex, spring boot uses junit, mockito , hamcrest(assertion library) etc as default. you can overwrite any of these depending on the project or business need.

+Running spring boot application is like running any java program.
+It contains one line in main method.

+	SpringApplication.run(SpringbootdemoApplication.class, args);

+SpringApplication is a class from the package org.springframework.boot.SpringApplication, which will start the spring application context.
+SpringApplication class needs configuration to run.
+It generally takes the same class in which it is running.
+It contains a single configuration annotation @SpringBootApplication.

+SpringBootApplication annotation is a combination of three annotations.
+1)@Configuration(used to define additional java configuration classes) 2)@ComponentScan(used typically to scan the stereo type annatations like @Component, @Service and @Repository) 3)@EnableAutoConfiguration

+@EnableAutoConfiguration: This is the most import configuration in the spring boot application.
+It scans the classpath and creates missing beans based on intelligent defaults.
+For example, if it finds a web application jars like tomcat, it creates web application context.
+Similary, if it finds database jars, it will create transaction manager bean.